dbt-labs/docs.getdbt.com/website/docs/docs/cloud/about-cloud-develop.md

 This documentation section provides detailed instructions on setting up the dbt Cloud CLI and dbt Cloud IDE.
 To get started with dbt development, you'll need a [developer](/docs/cloud/manage-access/seats-and-users) account.
 For a more comprehensive setup guide, refer to our [quickstart guides](/quickstarts).

 Something to note is that the dbt Cloud CLI and the open-sourced dbt Core are both command line tools that let you run your dbt projects and use the same dbt commands.
-The key difference is that the dbt Cloud CLI is designed to work specifically with dbt Cloud's infrastructure.
+The key difference is that the dbt Cloud CLI is designed to work specifically with dbt Cloud's infrastructure and integrates those builds with all [dbt Cloud features](/docs/cloud/about-cloud/dbt-cloud-features).